In Ecumenical Groups, people from all the local churches, of whatever denomination, work together for the good of the community

 This is run in the old kitchen in Trinity All Saints CE Primary School (was Holy Trinity school) in Bingley which has recently been fitted out for use as a Community Kitchen and was officially opened by Harry Gration on Wednesday 26th June 2019.

-Applications for places are being made through school, and priority will be given to struggling families.
-Help is needed both in the kitchen and with the craft and games for other children in the school hall and grounds.
-Some examples of the tasks volunteers may be asked to do are:
+Applications for places were made through school, and priority given to struggling families.
+Help was needed both in the kitchen and with the craft and games for other children in the school hall and grounds.
+Some examples of the tasks volunteers are asked to do are:

-If anyone has queries or would like to volunteer I can be contacted by email at
+If anyone has queries or would like to volunteer please contact Kathy

 or ring 01535 663375.